ecemecemk/HoliLoc/README.md

 # Predicting Protein Subcellular Location

 * You can predict the subcellular location of your protein of interest by simply providing a confocal microscopy image and UniProt ID.

-* Fine-tuned HoliLoc Model and necessary embedding files of sequence and PPI are available for download [here](https://drive.google.com/file/d/1Hyvk7riAWNdnFhrIG6kD6GePysRIa2-_/view?usp=drive_link).
-All you need to add here is png file of protein of interest.
+* You can use any model you like, HoliLoc or feature based models (image, sequence or PPI).
+* Please download all necessary files from [here](https://drive.google.com/file/d/1PEnrMZsGI52zts6NF5EC-Nn5Nn2U0wNP/view?usp=drive_link).
+This file is consisting of embeddings, example image and multi-location models and protein_sl_predictor.py file.
+Unzip the file.

-* To get the subcellular location prediction of protein of interest please open terminal and navigate to the directory where your script (protein_subcellular_location_predictor.py) is located and run the command below by changing the arguments according to your system.
+* Open terminal and navigate to the downloaded file's directory where file is script protein_sl_predictor.py located as well.
+* Run the command below by specifying model type you want, image, sequence, PPI, or HoliLoc.

 ```
-python protein_subcellular_location_predictor.py --target_protein P68431 --image_path path/to/your/image.png --holiloc_model_path path/to/your/HoliLoc_model.h5 --sequence_embeddings_path path/to/your/sequence_embeddings_all_proteins.h5 --ppi_embeddings_path path/to/your/human_ppi_embeddings_all_proteins.csv
+python protein_sl_predictor.py --model_type ---

 ```

-* Change the indicated arguments for your task.
+* The script will prompt you for the following information:

-* --target_protein: UniProt ID of target protein.
+* Enter the UniProt ID of the target protein: e.g., P68431.
-* --image_path: Path of png or jpg file of protein confocal microscopy image.
-* --holiloc_model_path: Path of HoliLoc model h5 file which is inside the downloaded file.
-* --sequence_embeddings_path: Path of sequence_embeddings_all_proteins.h5 file which is inside the downloaded file.
-* --ppi_embeddings_path: Path of human_ppı_embeddings_all_proteins.csv file which is inside the downloaded file.
+* Enter the path to the protein image: e.g., P68431.png.
+* Enter the path to the Holiloc model file: HoliLoc.h5
+* Enter the path to the sequence embeddings file: sequence_embeddings_all_proteins.h5
+* Enter the path to the PPI embeddings CSV file: human_ppi_embeddings_all_proteins.csv

 -------------------------------------------------------------------
 # Training and Evaluating Models